By Suleiman Al-Khalidi

 The king remains for many citizens the ultimate guarantor of stability in Jordan, whose neighbors include Israel, civil-war torn Syria, and an Iraq also riven by sectarian strife.

-Poorer Jordanians of Palestinian origin - a majority of the population - are drawn to the Brotherhood, which has become the champion of the disenfranchised.
+Poorer Jordanians of Palestinian origin, a majority of the population, are also drawn to the Brotherhood, which has become the champion of the disenfranchised.
 A wealthy Palestinian business elite mostly does not vote.

 COSTLY STATE PATRONAGE

 "If it had not been for tribal affiliations, no one would have come," said Ahmad Salman, casting his vote in the Wadi al-Hajar district in the city of Zarqa home to many Jordanians of Palestinian origin.
 "The absence of the biggest and most effective party has cost the election a lot of legitimacy."